siemens/OOASP/DOC.md

 - **`user(ooasp_attribute_value(N,ID,VALUE))`**
   The user selected value `VALUE` for attribute `N` of object `ID`

-%%% ----THIS NEEDS RE-CHECKING----
-The truth value of these externals is defined by the [Interactive Configurator](#interactive-configurator) based on the current (partial) configuration that is being constructed using an object of class [OOASPConfiguration](#configuration).

 The user externals are generated restricted by the possible classes that an object can have.
 This is defined by the argument `cls` passed in the grounding (see [multi-shot](#multi-shot-approach)).
 This class is stored in the predicate `ooasp_domain(_,cls).`.
 Therefore, if the new object is grounded for a class `cls`, only valid attributes and associations for `cls` and its subclasses will be considered.
 This is summarized in the auxiliary predicate `counts_as(O,C)`, which states that object `O` can count as class `C`.
-%%%

 ## Multi-shot approach